Request Information

 contino

-Manuela Contino is a Project Manager and Communication & Event Coordinator with over 20 years in the field of cultural production, event management, and strategic communication.
-She currently collaborates with CSRStars, focusing on content development, cultural programming, and Research and writing for the web.
-She holds a Bachelor’s degree in Communication and Marketing from Sapienza Università di Roma and completed postgraduate training in Cultural Project Management at Fondazione Fitzcarraldo.
-Additionally, she earned a Master’s in Social Media Marketing and Digital Communication from SQcuola di Blog.
-Contino has led and coordinated many exhibitions and cultural events across Europe, managing communications, partnerships, and public engagement for institutions including Monitor Gallery, the Italian Council, and Roma Capitale.
-Her project portfolio spans international residencies, public art initiatives, and interdisciplinary educational programs.
-She brings extensive expertise in social media strategy, editorial content, and public relations, and has served in leadership roles within both non-profit and commercial cultural organizations.
-Her work emphasizes sustainable, community-oriented practices that integrate contemporary art with civic and educational development.
+Manuela Contino is a Project Manager and Communication & Event Coordinator with over 20 years in cultural production and strategic communication.
+She collaborates with CSRStars on content development and cultural programming.
+She holds a Bachelor's in Communication and Marketing from Sapienza University of Rome, a postgraduate diploma in Cultural Project Management from Fondazione Fitzcarraldo, and a Master's in Social Media Marketing from SQcuola di Blog.
+She has coordinated exhibitions and events across Europe for institutions including Monitor Gallery, the Italian Council and Roma Capitale.

 Solea_professor

-Alexandra Solea Program Director of Master in Arts & Culture
+Alexandra Solea Program Director of the Master in Arts & Culture

 da milano

-Cristina Da Milano is President of ECCOM (European Centre for Cultural Organization and Management), and a leading expert in arts and culture management and education with over 29 years of professional experience.
-She serves on the expert task force for PNRR implementation at Regione Marche, and is a member of the Disorderly Women (Alliance of Women Leaders in Culture) and the International Council of Museums (ICOM).
-She has over two decades of university-level teaching experience at institutions like LUISS, Tor Vergata, and the American University of Rome, and her work includes European project leadership, museum strategy, audience development, and cultural policy.
-She has also served on key boards, including Culture Action Europe (Vice President), Teatro di Roma, and the Italian Ministry of Culture’s National Museum System Commission.
-Da Milano holds a degree in Classical Studies with an archaeological focus from Sapienza University of Rome, an MA in Museum Studies from the University of Leicester and completed postgraduate studies in cultural economics at the University of Ferrara.
+Cristina Da Milano is President of ECCOM, with over 29 years of experience in cultural management.
+She is a member of the PNRR task force for the Marche Region, ICOM, and the Disorderly Women alliance.
+She has taught at LUISS, the University of Rome Tor Vergata, and the American University of Rome, and has held leadership roles at Culture Action Europe (as Vice President), Teatro di Roma, and the Italian Ministry of Culture.
+She holds a degree in Classical Studies from Sapienza University of Rome, an M.A. in Museum Studies from the University of Leicester, and a postgraduate qualification in Cultural Economics from the University of Ferrara.

 Giulia Centonze